Radk6/MC-Optimization-Guide/modpack-specific/packs-1.7.10.md

 1. Create a Crazy Craft 3.0 instance (the official way is downloading the pack via the Voidswrath launcher, then copying all files to a 1.7.10 Prism instance, but there are other ways, eg. via the Technic launcher)
 2. Remove Carpenter's Blocks, Chisel, CodeChickenCore, CodeChickenLib, NEI Addons, NotEnoughItems, Mine & Blade Battlegear 2, Opis and SecurityCraft
-3. Install Unofficial/GTNH versions of Carpenter's Blocks, Chisel, CodeChickenCore, NEI Addons, NotEnoughItems and Mine & Blade Battlegear 2.
+3. Install Unofficial/GTNH versions of Carpenter's Blocks, Chisel, CodeChickenCore, NEI Addons, NotEnoughItems and Mine & Blade Battlegear 2 (some of them are on CurseForge/Modrint, some are only on GitHub)
 4. Install [quentin452's fork of SecurityCraft](https://github.com/quentin452/SecurityCraft/releases)
 5. Update Morph and iChun Util
 6. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.7.10.md) installed (except Hodgepodge, as it's currently incompatible with Morph)